THE MUSICAL STATIONERS : THEIR PLAYING BROUGHT THE ROYAL ALBERT HALL AUDIENCE TO ITS FEET

 The places and experiences which his band membership has led to are many and varied.
 One of the memorable events was during his national service in the RAF.
 He was permitted a special leave in July 1952 to play with the band for a visit by HM The Queen to Hemel Hempstead for the laying of a foundation stone for a new church.
 Peter’s RAF uniform can be seen in photographs of the event.
 Fifty years later he played again when the occasion of the Queen’s visit was recalled with exhibitions, and community sports and displays.

 His work for the band was rewarded in 2006 by an invitation to a Buckingham Palace garden party with his wife Eve, coincidentally, the event was within a few weeks of their golden wedding.
-Peter still plays second baritone with the band and acts as their librarian.
-He was made President in 2014.
+He was made Band President in 2014.